trailyunkel/agentkit-model_card.md/python/coinbase-agentkit/coinbase_agentkit/action_providers/erc20/README.md

 1. Define your action schema in `schemas.py`.
 See [Defining the input schema](https://github.com/coinbase/agentkit/blob/main/CONTRIBUTING-PYTHON.md#defining-the-input-schema) for more information.
 2. Implement the action in `erc20_action_provider.py`
 3. Implement tests in `tests/action_providers/erc20/test_erc20_action_provider.py`

+## Network Support

+The ERC20 provider supports all EVM-compatible networks.

 ## Notes